dploeger/godot-migrationnotes/README.md

 ## Contributing

 If you have found something yourself, please fork this repository, edit this file and place your notes at a fitting chapter.
 Then send a pull request.
+You can also use Github's own "Edit file"-feature.
 Thanks for contributing.

 # engine.cfg -> project.godot